krzentner/language-world/data/gpt-3.5-turbo/goal_md/push-wall-1.md

 To slide the puck to the target location with a small wall in the way reliably, the robot should perform the following steps:

-1. Put gripper above puck
-2. Push gripper into top of puck
-3. Move the gripper to align with the opening in the small wall
+    Steps:  1.
+Put gripper above puck on opposite side of the wall  2.
+Push gripper into top of puck to move the puck towards the wall  3.
+Move gripper above wall while trapping the puck  4.
+Slide the puck to the target location
-4. Slide the puck through the opening and towards the target location
+    First, put the gripper above the puck on the side opposite to the wall.
-5. Once the puck is on the other side of the wall, move the gripper to align with the puck
+    - When the robot's gripper is not on the opposite side of the wall as the puck, move the robot's gripper until it is on the opposite side of the wall as the puck
+    Push the gripper into the top of the puck to move it towards the wall.
-6. If the gripper is not near the puck, move the gripper down to the puck to slide it forward
+    - When the robot's gripper is above the puck, push the gripper into the top of the puck Move the gripper above the wall while trapping the puck.
-7. When the gripper is near the puck and the puck is below the gripper, move the gripper until the gripper is above the target location.
+    - When the puck is against the wall and the robot's gripper is gripping the puck, move the robot's gripper above the wall, trapping the puck in the gripper
+    Slide the puck to the target location using the gripper.
+    - When the robot's gripper is above the target location, move the robot's gripper over the target location and release the puck